Process Modifier

 The options in the Output Data list are displayed.

-• Use Standard Out means that Lasernet reads the data that the application sends to its stdout pipe.
+• Use Standard Out means that Lasernet Core reads the data that the application sends to its stdout pipe.

-When reading via stdout Lasernet sets the StdOut JobInfo to contain any data that was read that way.
+When reading via stdout Lasernet Core sets the StdOut JobInfo to contain any data that was read that way.

 Environment The Environment tab of the Process Properties window.